farastu-who/GIS-DL/README.md

 4. Early Stopping: Monitoring the model's performance on a validation set during training and stopping when performance starts to degrade can prevent overfitting.

-5. Representative Data: Ensure that you have enough data to adequately represent the problem domain.
+5. Representative Data: Ensure that you have enough data to represent the problem domain adequately.
 If the dataset is small, consider gathering more data or using data augmentation techniques to create additional training examples.

 6. Data Preprocessing: Clean and preprocess the data to remove any inconsistencies, outliers, or missing values.
 Standardize or normalize the features to make them comparable and ensure numerical stability during training.